Einsums/Einsums/libs/Einsums/HPTT/docs/index.rst

 HPTT
 ====

-TODO: High-level description of the module.
+Fork of the High-performance Tensor Transpose library.

 See the :ref:`API reference <modules_HPTT_api>` of this module for more details.